synfinner/Promptr/README.md

 Promptr works out of the box, but you can override the default database settings:
 - `DATABASE_DIRECTORY` – Directory where the SQLite file is stored.
 Defaults to `<project-root>/data`.
 - `DATABASE_FILE` – Absolute path to the database file.
 Defaults to `<DATABASE_DIRECTORY>/promptr.db`.
+- `DATABASE_MIGRATE_ON_BOOT` – Run Drizzle migrations automatically on startup when set to `true`.
+Useful for fresh containers.

 Set these variables in a `.env.local` file or your preferred configuration system before running the app.